Gateway-Scripts/FluenceFrame/README.md

 **FluenceArt** is a WPF-based Eclipse scripting application that converts user-imported images into normalized fluence maps.
 Designed for physicists and radiotherapy professionals, it allows users to visualize fluence maps as heat maps, export the data in a custom format, and even integrate directly with ARIA patient records.

+### Please Note: This tool is not intended for patient treatment.
+This tool is a novelty for fun experiments.

 ![Logo or Main Screenshot](resources/TheoTransfer.PNG)

 ## Features